JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/construction.md

 interval(NaN)
 ```

-These are all examples of ill-formed intervals, resulting in the decoration `ill`.
+These are all examples of ill-formed intervals,
+also known as `NaI`, resulting in the decoration `ill`.

+Similarly to the floating point `NaN`,
+all boolean operations on an ill-formed interval return `false`.

 !!! danger
     The decoration `ill` is an indicator that an error has occured.
+    Therefore, when an ill-formed interval is created, a warning is raised.
-Therefore, any interval marked by this decoration cannot be trusted and the code needs to be debugged.
+    Any interval marked by this decoration cannot be trusted and the code needs to be debugged.

 ### More constructors